 From the Graphtech Website: TUSQ produces more harmonics in the mid and upper range of guitars.
-TUSQ nuts, saddles and bridge pins have harmonically rich tones, without the inconsistency found in ivory, bone or other natural materials.
-Bone and Ivory have hard and soft spots (grain) throughout each piece, hampering consistent transfer of vibrations to the guitar top.
+TUSQ nuts, saddles, and bridge pins have harmonically rich tones, without the inconsistency found in ivory, bone, or other natural materials.
+Bone and Ivory have hard and soft spots (grain) throughout each piece, hampering the consistent transfer of vibrations to the guitar top.
 TUSQ has been designed to transfer the right frequencies more efficiently from the strings to the guitar’s body.

 Made in Germany.
 1.6875″ locking nut for Floyd Rose Tremolo Systems